 Lifestyle and social help

 The NHS website has some great advice, tips and tools to help you make the best choices about your health and wellbeing.
-You can also ask reception for an appointment with one of our Health Trainers for advice about making positive lifestyle choices.
-The Health Trainer can refer you for reduced price gym sessions if that’s something you feel would help you.

 For those with a BMI over 40 (or >35 with certain conditions) your GP may offer a refer you to the ‘Aintree LOSS service’, which provides specialist dietetic advice, physiotherapy, occupational therapy, psychology and medical management and assessment for weight loss surgery.
 More details about Aintree LOSS can be found here.

 We've listed advice about avoiding alcohol and drugs problems here.

 Princes Park Run is a free, weekly, 5km timed run at Princes Park in Liverpool.
 It is open to everyone, free, and safe and easy to take part in, with simple registration in advance.

 Sleepio provides online help for sleep problems, based on CBT

 Sleepstation is a drug-free and clinically validated sleep improvement programme, delivered entirely online and available on the NHS.
 Ask your GP or nurse for a referral.